Robert Keith Leavitt: Background

 Within the close-knit Irregulars, Leavitt was known for his expertise in ballistics, optics and finances, sometimes combining them to examine the deeds of Conan Doyle's legendary hero.

 When not writing about Holmes, Leavitt chose the company of friends like fellow Baker Street Irregulars Christopher Morley and Elmer Davis, as well as other writers, reporters, advertising men and artists of the day.

 Leavitt had one brother, Russell Greenleaf Leavitt, who graduated from Harvard College in 1917, and who subsequently received a deferment from the military for poor eyesight.
 But Russell Leavitt joined the U.S. Navy and eventually wangled an assignment driving an ambulance for the U.S. Army Ambulance Corps during the First World War.
 Russell Leavitt drove his ambulance on the front lines for 11 months, piloting his vehicle at Verdun and Flanders, and eventually serving in the Chemical Warfare Service Laboratory at Paris.

-In a piece called The Christmas Miracle, Bob Leavitt recalled tramping through the small Massachusetts town of Stoughton on Christmas Eve at age six with his father Robert and brother Russell, searching for a Christmas tree.
-Leavitt's father stopped periodically and cut several tiny balsam seedlings.
-"Our father was a botanist Ph.D., given to plucking all manner of specimens wherever we walked, with the offhand explanation, A fine Tsuga canadensis, or whatever it was," Leavitt wrote.
-'By nightfall we had forgotten all about the walk."
-At home that evening, wondering about their tree, the two boys were shown a jar of earth devoid of plant life.
-If they sang 'O Little Town of Bethlehem' particularly well, their mother told them, the trees might grow.

-The youngsters left the room, and began to sing.
-When they looked again, the seedlings had grown a foot.
-They repaired to the other room and sang some more.
-When they came back, the trees had grown again.
-"We went out and tried harder on that song," wrote Leavitt, "and when we re-entered the sitting room, the Tree had grown to perhaps a foot or so in height....
-We went out and tried harder on that song.
-And sure enough this Time the tree was taller than either boy....
-To this day I cannot hear 'O Little Town of Bethlehem,' from however cracked a curbside organ, without hearing through and beyond it the clear, true voice of my mother."

 Bob Leavitt died at Scarsdale, New York, in 1967.
 He was 72.
 His botanist father had died in 1942 while walking in Parsonsfield, Maine.
 His mother, Janet (Shumway) Leavitt, died of pneumonia in 1902 when Leavitt was seven.

-Quotes

-"People don't ask for facts in making up their minds.
-They would rather have one good soul-satisfying emotion than a dozen facts."